xlxs4/second-brain/docs/Projects/iGEM/Task.md

 ### Describe the problem the team decided to solve and the solution the team suggested (max 2000 characters).

+The UCopenhagen iGEM team designed to tackle the accumulation of what's termed ghost nets — fishing nets that end up lost drifting in the waters.
+Ghost nets are lethal to a variety of marine animals, including organisms close to the sediments.
+Nets are assembled from synthetic fibers which have a lifespan of several hundred years.
+Additionally, they break up into little bits — microplastics, which can be ingested by both wildlife and humans and are detrimental to health.
+Microplastics also intensify the greenhouse effect as they release gases during breakage and render microorganisms less effective in capturing CO2.
+All of the above constitute a pressing issue: to better contextualize the scale of this phenomenon, the ghost nets in the North Pacific Ocean total an area that's three times the area of France.

 #### Structure

 - Problem: ~600 characters, can be split into a major paragraph describing the problem at hand and a minor one on why it's important